Aortz/Portfolio-Site/README.md

-# Getting Started with Create React App
+# Creating Portfolio Site

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was was built using the Express, React, ThreeJS

 ## Available Scripts

+## Backend

+In the project directory, you can run:

+### `node app`
+Starts up the backend

+## Frontend
 In the project directory, you can run:

 ### `npm start`